top of page

 • Writer's pictureLinda@CranioSacralBoulder

-CST and brain health
+CST supports brain health

 One of those Michael Morgan, LMT CST-D, has been studying how CST may help reduce the brain plaques found in dementia caused by Alzheimer's Disease.